-When making connections to the Component Video Inputs or the Coaxial or or Optical digital audio inputs, it is a good idea to make note of which jacks are connected to which source, using the Worksheet in the Appendix.
+When making connections to the Component Video Inputs (2) (2) or the Coaxial (2) or Optical (3) digital audio inputs, it is a good idea to make note of which jacks are connected to which source, using the Worksheet in the Appendix.
 This will help simplify the configuration process.
 NOTE: When connecting a device such as a digital cable box or other set-top tuner product with a digital audio output, we recommend that you connect both the digital and analog outputs of the product to your AVR.
 The audio input polling feature of the AVR will then be able to make certain that you have a constant audio feed, since it will automatically switch the audio input to the analog jacks if the digital feed is interrupted or not available for a particular channel.

-- 8. If you have a camcorder, video game or other audio/video device that is connected to the AVR on a temporary, rather than permanent basis, connect the audio, video and digital audio outputs of that device to the Front Panel Inputs13 20 21.
-A device connected to the Video 413 22 is selected as the Video 4 input, and connected to the digital jacks 13 20 it is selected as "Optical 4" or "Coaxial 4" input.
-(See page 43 for more information on input configuration.) - 9.
-Connect the AVR to your video display using one of the following connections, even if you will also use an HDMI connection: - If your video display has component video inputs (Y/Pr/Pb), connect the Component Video Outputs 2. - If your display does not have digital or component video inputs, connect the Video Monitor Output 2 on the AVR to the matching input on your display.
+8. If you have a camcorder, video game or other audio/video device that is connected to the AVR on a temporary, rather than permanent basis, connect the audio, video and digital audio outputs of that device to the Front Panel Inputs [3][20][21].
+A device connected to the Video 4 jacks 21 is selected as the Video 4 input, and connected to the digital jacks [3][20] it is selected as "Optical 4" or "Coaxial 4" input.
+(See page 45 for more information on input configuration.)

+9. Connect the AVR to your video display using one of the following connections:

+- If you have a video display with an HDMI or DVI input, make the connection using the HDMI Output (2), as described in the next section. - If your video display has component video inputs (Y/Pr/Pb), connect the Component Video Outputs (2). - If your display does not have digital or component video inputs, connect the Video Monitor Output (2) on the AVR to the matching input on your display.
 Only one connection is needed, and S-video is the higher quality signal.